Home > Blog > 10 questions to ask your Ontario movers before hiring them

 9. What is your cancellation policy?

 This question ties in with the deposit question.
 Usually, if you need to leave a deposit, upon cancellation, the company will keep the deposit.
 This is why we recommend finding services with no deposit.
-There might be some cancellation fees you need to pay, though.
-These are usually inexpensive.
+There might be some cancellation fees you need to pay, though, and these are usually inexpensive.